CMoonBack/String-Algorithm-Moonbit/README.md

 # Algorithm of string library

-This library contains string-related data structures and algorithms, including KMP, manachert algorithms, string hashes, suffix arrays, AC automata, etc
+This library contains string-related data structures and algorithms, including KMP, manachert algorithms, string hashes, suffix arrays, AC automata, etc.

 At present, the KMP algorithm has been implemented, and the other algorithms are under development.

 ## Features